-President Lincoln's wife, Mary, swore that Andrew Jackson haunted the White House, and on one occasion she heard him swearing as though he was angry and upset.
+President Lincoln's wife, Mary, swore Andrew Jackson haunted the White House, and on one occasion she heard him swearing as though he was angry and upset.

 Abraham Lincoln's Ghost

 Abraham Lincoln was a student of the paranormal, so it's no wonder his ghost has been reported haunting the White House, especially during times of government crises.
-Eleanor Roosevelt held séances during her husband's presidency, and it was said that Lincoln came through many times in order to converse with the first lady.
+Eleanor Roosevelt held séances during her husband's presidency, and it was said Lincoln came through many times in order to converse with the first lady.
 Other White House residents have admitted to sensing Lincoln's presence, or seeing the ghost of his son, Willie, who died in the White House.
 The Grant, Taft and Eisenhower administrations had numerous frightened reports from White House employees about seeing Lincoln's ghost move about the Capitol's rooms.

 First lady and wife of President John Adams is regularly seen in the East Room hanging laundry, just as she did during their residency.